coinrange/Hebe-Web/README.md

 ID and hash value of the previous block, the number of transactions contained in this block

-The total number of HEBE coins and fees generated from the transaction;
+The total number of RangeCoins and fees generated from the transaction;

 Data for all transactions in the block, including transaction ID